 Halloween Goodie Bags

 What’s a Halloween party without some treats?
 End the night with a sweet touch by giving out adorable, themed goodie bags.
 Fill paper bags with candies and small keepsakes like nail polish and chapstick.
-Secure each gift with a pin-back button that matches their Halloween spirit (these vintage witch pins from Shakespeare’s Sisters are a perfect choice).
+Secure each gift with a pin-back button that matches their Halloween spirit.

 Keep the bags in a basket—or a plastic cauldron—near the front door so guests can grab one on the way home.
 You can even put together a few extra goodie bags to give out to moms who are stuck on trick-or-treat duty this Halloween!